vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>नरसिंहः</summary>

-** 'Niyoga' is another name coined by Prabhakara to denote Apurva.
-See Karmamimāṁsā, pp. 74-75-
+'Niyoga' is another name coined by Prabhakara to denote Apūrva.
+See Karmamīmāṁsā, pp. 74-75:

-> Mīmāmsā does not believe in any God that receives the offerings from the votaries and rewards them accordingly.
+Mīmāṁsā does not believe in any God that receives the offerings from the votaries and rewards them accordingly.

->
-> > "There must, therefore, be a capacity,
-which does not exist prior to the sacrificial action,
-either in the principal performance or in the agent,
-but which is generated in the course of the performance.
-Before a man performs a sacrifice, which will lead to heaven,
-there is an incapacity in the offering and in the man himself to secure that result,
-but when he has performed it, he becomes, as a result of the action, endowed with a potency, styled 'apūrva', which in the course of time, will secure for him the end desired.
-The existence of this potency is testified to in the scriptures;
-its necessity is apparent by the means of proof known as Presumption (arthāpatti).
-We find in the Veda, assertions that sacrifices produce certain results,
-and, as the operation of the sacrifice, as we see it, is transient, the truth of the scripture would be vitiated if we did not accept the theory of Apūrva.
-Nor is there anything illogical in this doctrine;
-every action sets in force activities in substances or agents,
-and these come to fruition when the necessary auxiliaries are present.
+> There must, therefore, be a capacity, which does not exist prior to the sacrificial action, either in the principal performance or in the agent, but which is generated in the course of the performance.
+Before a man performs a sacrifice, which will lead to heaven, there is an incapacity in the offering and in the man himself to secure that result, but when he has performed it, he becomes, as a result of the action, endowed with a potency, styled 'apūrva', which in the course of time, will secure for him the end desired.
+The existence of this potency is testified to in the scriptures; its necessity is apparent by the means of proof known as Presumption (arthāpatti).
+We find in the Veda, assertions that sacrifices produce certain results, and, as the operation of the sacrifice, as we see it, is transient, the truth of the scripture would be vitiated if we did not accept the theory of Apūrva.
+Nor is there anything illogical in this doctrine; every action sets in force activities in substances or agents, and these come to fruition when the necessary auxiliaries are present.
 The action specified is called into existence by the injunction contained in the form of an optative in a sentence in the Veda.

->
-> From this doctrine, Prabhakara dissents, elaborating instead, a theory which is obviously a refinement on the simple view which Kumārila accepts from the older writers of the school
-and which best suits the Mimämsä Sūtras.
-In his opinion, the injunction rests in the sentence as a whole, not in the optative verb,
-and he denies that from the action there arises directly the Apurva.
-On the contrary the process is that the injunctive sentence lays down A Mandate, Niyoga;
-this excites the man to exertion,
-and this exertion pertains to some form of action, indicated by the verb of the injunctive sentence.
-The exertion produces in the agent a result (karya) to which also the name of Niyoga is given by Prabhakara,
-on the ground that it is this which acts as an Incentive to the agent to put forth exertion towards the performance of the action denoted by the verb of the injunctive clause.
-The Niyoga, however, is unable to produce its result,
-unless aided by something which Śālikanatha styles fate,
->
-> nor is it apparent that either in his terminology, or in his view of the process,
-Prabhakara's doctrine is any superior to that of Kumārila.
-It seems as if primarily it arose from nothing more important
-than the observation that The result produced in the agent was in one sense his motive to action
-as much As the sentence directing the action to be done,
-leading to a transfer of the term Niyoga, naturally applicable to the sentence,
-to the condition in the agent to which the more orthodox name of Apurva was usually applied. "
->
+> From this doctrine, Prabhākara dissents, elaborating instead, a theory which is obviously a refinement on the simple view which Kumārila accepts from the older writers of the school and which best suits the Mīmāṃsā Sūtras.
+In his opinion, the injunction rests in the sentence as a whole, not in the optative verb, and he denies that from the action there arises directly the Apūrva.
+On the contrary the process is that the injunctive sentence lays down A Mandate, Niyoga; this excites the man to exertion, and this exertion pertains to some form of action, indicated by the verb of the injunctive sentence.
+The exertion produces in the agent a result (kārya) to which also the name of Niyoga is given by Prabhākara, on the ground that it is this which acts as an Incentive to the agent to put forth exertion towards the performance of the action denoted by the verb of the injunctive clause.
+The Niyoga, however, is unable to produce its result, unless aided by something which Śālikanātha styles 'fate', nor is it apparent that either in his terminology, or in his view of the process, Prabhākara's doctrine is any superior to that of Kumārila.
+It seems as if primarily it arose from nothing more important than the observation that The result produced in the agent was in one sense his motive to action as much as the sentence directing the action to be done, leading to a transfer of the term Niyoga, naturally applicable to the sentence, to the condition in the agent to which the more orthodox name of Apūrva was usually applied.

-> " In simple sacrifices, there is only one Apūrva produced, but in more complicated sacrifices, there may be several, as a rule, four....
-But it is not every action which brings out an Apurva;
-these actions, which are devoted simply to some material result, though a part of the sacrifice, such as the appointment of priests or the threshing of corn are not credited with any such effect, as they serve an immediate purpose and need no further explanation".
+> In simple sacrifices, there is only one Apūrva produced, but in more complicated sacrifices, there may be several, as a rule, four....
+But it is not every action which brings out an Apūrva; these actions, which are devoted simply to some material result, though a part of the sacrifice, such as the appointment of priests or the threshing of corn are not credited with any such effect, as they serve an immediate purpose and need no further explanation.
 </details>

 #### साध्य-द्वयापत्तिः